 One of my favorite texts by Chiara Lubich is an article written for the Zenit agency for Good Friday 2000.
 She was eighty years old at the time, although she could have written it at the beginning of her spiritual journey, for here we find one of the most characteristic features of her spirituality: meditation on Jesus forsaken.

-In contrast to the expectations of those Christians attached to the supposed security lived in other times, Chiara presents the figure of a Christ stripped on the cross of his divinity to unite himself even more to man, to experience He is also the anguish and helplessness of the human being. e at certain moments of his life.
-Such is the meaning of the fourth word pronounced on the cross, "My God, my God, why hast thou forsaken me" (Mt 27:47).
+In contrast to the expectations of those Christians attached to the supposed security lived in other times, Chiara presents the figure of a Christ stripped of his divinity on the cross in order to unite himself even more to man, to experience the anguish and helplessness of the human being at certain moments of his life.
+This is the meaning of the fourth word pronounced on the cross, "My God, my God, why have you forsaken me" (Mt 27:47).

 I once read an explanation that did not convince me at all: Jesus had begun to pray a psalm containing these words and his exhaustion prevented him from continuing his prayer.
 It is possible that Jesus could have been praying that psalm, but it is certain that his words clearly express what he was feeling at that moment.
 For centuries insufficient attention has been paid to this fourth word, perhaps because some imagined it to be an unanswerable question.

-Chiara sees in this Jesus, who cries out his abandonment to many people who suffer He also perceives those who suffer in their spirit: the disillusioned, the betrayed, the fearful, the timid, the disoriented...
-The latter are the wounded of life, an expression sometimes used by St. John Paul II, and which I saw not long ago as the sign of a section in a bookstore in Lourdes.
+Chiara sees in this Jesus who cries out his abandonment many people who suffer physically, such as the blind, the mute or the deaf, but she also sees those who suffer in spirit: the disillusioned, the betrayed, the fearful, the timid, the disoriented...
+The latter are the wounded of life, an expression used on some occasions by St. John Paul II, and which I saw not long ago as the sign of a section in a bookstore in Lourdes.
 I think that those who are sick in spirit are much more numerous than the others, because in a society lacking in solidarity there are countless people who live in loneliness and helplessness.

 In them Jesus is abandoned, for as Chiara says: "We can see him in every brother who suffers.
 By approaching those who resemble him, we can speak to them of Jesus forsaken.".